| Who We Are

 Tremblay of Adaptive Acoustics and also chief sound technologist for

 IMAX Corporation.
-For detailed information on the design of this
+For detailed information on the design of

 system, goto Adaptive Acoustics: The Story of the Chestnut Hall Music